learn-cfinaweek/v2-content/week1/HandsOn_26.md

 1. Open up the `/www/admin/content/blog/exportBlog.cfm` file in your code editor.
 1. For this task, you are going to write some of it in *cfscript*, so you will need to create a new `<cfscript>` block.
 1. Inside the `<cfscript>`, create a variable called `blogPosts` that contains all the `blogPost` entities.
 You can do this by calling `EntityLoad('blogPost')`.
-1. On the next line, create a new spreadsheet called `exportSpreadhseet` by calling the `SpreadsheetNew` function and pass it in a string of 'Blog Posts'.
+1. On the next line, create a new spreadsheet called `exportSpreadsheet` by calling the `SpreadsheetNew` function and pass it in a string of 'Blog Posts'.
 This will name our first sheet Blog Posts.
 Your code should look similar to this:

     ```cfml
     <cfscript>